What Are Black Holes?

 In mid-September of this year, astronomers brought to our attention the fact that Black Holes consume stars regularly.
 And we’re not talking every once in a while, but rather with a frequency that enables further monitoring.

 This data was collected by the Chandra X-ray Observatory and the XMM-Newton.
-It showed regular X-ray bursts, almost every nine hours, originating from a supermassive black hole in the center of the GSN 069 galaxy.
+It showed regular X-ray bursts, almost every nine hours, originating from a supermassive black hole in the centre of the GSN 069 galaxy.

 The excitement with this discovery comes from the fact that astronomers had only speculated at such somewhat regular outbursts with stellar-mass black holes in the past.
 Now, however, they can almost certainly confirm that the supermassive black hole eats up about four moons worth of galactic material every nine hours!